Andrea Mohr

 Andrea Mohr (born July 19, 1963, in Neustadt, West Germany) is a German writer who writes in German and English.
 Mohr was previously involved in international drug smuggling and served a sentence from 1999 to 2004 in the high-security prison for women, the Dame Phyllis Frost Centre in Melbourne, Australia.

 Life

 Prior to the detention

 She attended primary school from 1969 to 1973 in Neustadt, Germany where she attended the Leibniz Gymnasium.
 She attended the English night school Inlingua in Mannheim, Germany from 1983 to 1984 as a foreign correspondent.
-This was followed by studies of economics in 1985–1986 at the Ludwig Maximilian University of Munich.
+This was followed by studies of economics in 1985–1986 at LMU Munich.
 From 1986 to 1989 she studied Japanese and American Studies at the Free University of Berlin.

 In Tokyo, Bangkok, Los Angeles and Kyoto, she worked as a photo model and hostess, in Berlin in Cabarets as a striptease dancer.
 She lived in Berlin from 1986 to 1996, and then in Melbourne until her deportation in 2004.